juju/juju-gui/docs/process.rst

     of reduced availability, request help such as code reviews or pair requests, etc.

-Checklist for Running a Weekly Retrospective
+Checklist for running a weekly retrospective
 ============================================

 Do not go over allotted time.
 Try to move quickly to discuss all